harivansh-b/Tetris-Game/README.md

 **Installing:**

-**•**Just download the TetrisGame folder.
+Just download the TetrisGame folder.
 No additional modifications or installations are required.

 **Executing program:**